Yassine2612/bioinformatics_TA/bioinformatics_praktikum_source/bioinf_spring22/contents/2_Unix2.rst

 .. code-block:: bash

-    # Finding files
+    # Finding files ("." stands for the current directory you are in)
-    find . -name "*.txt" -type f  # searches for files ending in .txt find . -mtime -2      # searches for files modified in the last two days find . -mtime +365    # searches for files modified at least one year ago find . -size +1G      # searches for files at least 1GB or larger find . -maxdepth 1    # searches only here, i.e.: doesn't look inside directories
+    find . -name "*.txt" -type f  # searches for files ending in .txt.
+The type option defines the type of the file. find . -mtime -2              # searches for files modified in the last two days find . -mtime +365            # searches for files modified at least one year ago find . -size +1G              # searches for files at least 1GB or larger find . -maxdepth 1            # searches only here, i.e.: doesn't look inside directories

 .. admonition:: Exercises
     :class: exercise

-    * Use **ls** to get a list of all files in the /nfs/course/genomes directory
     * Use **cp** to copy all files from the ecoli subdirectory into a new directory in your home directory
     * Navigate to the /nfs/course/genomes directory
+    * Use **man** to read about the **find** function
+    * Use **find** to get a list from everything stored in the /nfs/course/genomes directory
     * Use **find** to look for all .faa files there
     * Use **find** to look for all files larger than 5MB
     * Now combine these criteria to find all .txt files larger than 5MB